cmdoret/Acastellanii_genome_annotation/README.md

 ### Installation

 You need to install funannotate in conda and follow the instructions to setup the dependencies and $FUNANNOTATE_DB.
-Snakemake and singularity are also required to run the pipeline
+Snakemake and singularity are also required to run the pipeline.

+[Eggnog-mapper](https://github.com/eggnogdb/eggnog-mapper/wiki/eggNOG-mapper-v2#Installation) and [interpsoscan](https://github.com/ebi-pf-team/interproscan/wiki/HowToDownload) should also be installed on the system as they will be used by funannotate to improve the annotations.

 ### Usage